-PREREQUISITES: Successful completion of Chemistry CP or Honors, two additional science courses and approval of the Science Department chairperson.
+PREREQUISITES: Successful completion of Chemistry CP or Honors, two additional science courses.
 The third science course may be taken concurrently with the Capstone Seminar.

 Water quality is an issue that affects us all.
 This course will give students an opportunity to explore topics related to water quality, including causes of water quality issues, drinking water regulations, water quality monitoring, water contaminants, water softening, natural purification and processes employed in the treatment of water and wastewater.